-The biggest problem is caused by so-called "drugs tourists", that is people who come to the Netherlands specifically to take advantage of the tolerant policies which are missing in their own countries.
-The influx of these drugs tourists to the border provinces has led to complaints of nuisance from local residents, and has been a source of tension with neighbouring countries.
+The biggest problem is caused by so-called “drugs tourists”, that is people who come to the Netherlands specifically to take advantage of the tolerant policies which are missing in their own countries.
+The influx of these drugs tourists to the border provinces has led to complaints of nuisance from local residents, and has been a source of tension with neighboring countries.

 Coffee shops will be allowed to continue operating, but the cabinet wants to introduce measures to stem the flow of tourists.
 The final decision about whether and where coffee shops may be opened belongs with the local authorities and mayors will have powers to keep the coffee shops small and turn away tourists.